cloudspannerecosystem/autoscaler/terraform/per-project/README.md

       --iam-account "terraformer@${PROJECT_ID}.iam.gserviceaccount.com" "${AUTOSCALER_DIR}/key.json"
     ```

-9. Create a Google App Engine app, to enable the APIs for Cloud Scheduler and Firestore.
+9. Create a Google App Engine app, to enable the APIs
+    for Cloud Scheduler and Firestore

     ```sh
     gcloud app create --region="${AUTOSCALER_APP_ENGINE_LOCATION}"
     ```

 10. Create database to store the state of the Autoscaler.
      State can be stored in either Firestore or Cloud Spanner.

      In case you want to use Firestore, create a new instance
      if your project does not have yet.

      ```sh
      gcloud alpha firestore databases create --region="${AUTOSCALER_APP_ENGINE_LOCATION}"
      ```

      In case you want to use Cloud Spanner, skip this step
      and perform step 4 in [Deploying the Autoscaler](#Deploy-the-Application-infrastructure).

 ## Deploying the Autoscaler